BatataZy/mtop/README.md

-# tavtop
+# mtop
- A time-averaged resource monitor written in Rust meant to give more accurate measurements.
+ A resource monitor written in Rust meant to give more accurate results.